A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: The homotopy underpinning of Quinn's finite total homotopy TQFT

 Suppose now that $E$ may have more that one path-component (but recall that we still take $B$ to be path-connected).
 Let $E^1,\dots, E^n$ be the path-components of $E$.
 Let $p_k\colon E^k \to B$ be the restriction of $p$ to $E^k$, for each $k=1,\dots, n$.
 Each $p_k$ is itself a fibration, and is surjective.
 Let $F_k= p_k^{-1}(b)=E_b\cap E^k$.
 Note that we have an obvious continuous bijection $\sqcup_{k=1}^n F_k \to E_b$, which is always a weak homotopy equivalence.
 We therefore have:

-\end{proof} We have the following, which is very useful later on. \begin{Theorem} Let $p\colon E \to B$ be a fibration, where $B$ and $E$ are HF.
-If $b \in B$, and $E_b=p^{-1}(b)$, then\footnote{Recall that, if $b\in B$, then the path-component of $b$, in $B$, with the induced CGWH topology, is denoted $\PC_b(B)$; see Subsection \ref{sec:conventions_top}.} \end{Theorem} (Here we have chosen a representative of each path-component of $B$, noting that if $b$ and $b'$ are in the same path-component then $E_b$ is homotopic to $E_{b'}$.)
+(Note that we do not necessarily have a homeomorphism ${\sqcup}_{k=1}^n F_k\cong E_b$.) \end{proof} We have the following, which is very useful later on. \begin{Theorem} Let $p\colon E \to B$ be a fibration, where $B$ and $E$ are HF.
+If $b \in B$, and $E_b=p^{-1}(b)$, then \end{Theorem} (Here we have chosen a representative of each path-component of $B$, noting that if $b$ and $b'$ are in the same path-component then $E_b$ is homotopic to $E_{b'}$.)

-\begin{proof} If $B$ is empty, then so is $E$, so the result follows trivially, so we suppose that $B\neq \emptyset$.